ankemadhava/cloudbuild/README.md

-# tomcat
+# NGINX
-Tomcat 8 Docker Repository
+Basic nginx index html webpage creation

-This repository contains files to run a sample application on Tomcat 8 and demonstrates a CI/CD process in action.
+This repository contains files to run a sample application on nginx and demonstrates a CI/CD process in action.

 ## The Docker file

-1. Builds the tomcat 8.5 instance from scratch
+1. Builds the nginx and uses alphine as base OS from scratch
 2. Clones the source code of a sample web application (You can substitute that with your own git repo)
-3. Builds the application using maven
-4. Copies the built war file to the webapps directory as ROOT.war
-5. Runs catalina.sh as entrypoint script

 ## The cloudbuild.yaml file